Texas Ranches

 James Clement: Every sample we take is teaching what we call a digital twin.

-You can take an acre of land and base it on similar soil types, elevation, rainfall, history… and now you can run models and say, well, if I ran cows, what is the life of productivity of that?
+You can take an acre of land and base it on similar soil types, elevation, rainfall, history… and now you can run models and say, well, if I ran cows or specific types of crops, what is the life of productivity of that?
+What impacts will it have on the soil and available natural resources?

 Right out the gate, you can have a better chance of success from day one.